brainhubeu/hadron/packages/hadron-logger/README.md

 logger.error('I am not your logger!');
 ```

-Notice: `logger` is a container key for default logger only.
+Notice: `logger` is a container key only for the default logger.

 ## Configuration

-To setup your own logger, You need to provide a proper adapter first.
-You can do that by importing `registerAdapter` method and call it with name and provider function for your logger, like that:
+To setup your own logger, you need to provide an adapter first.
+You can do that by importing the `registerAdapter` method and calling it with name and provider function for your logger, like that:

 ```javascript
 const registerAdapter = require('@brainhubeu/hadron-logger').registerAdapter;